 Inside Egypt's 3,000-year-old 'lost golden city'

-Category: History & SociologyVia: perrie-halpern • one month ago • 7 comments
+Category: History & SociologyVia: perrie-halpern • 6 months ago • 7 comments

 By: Patrick Smith

 A "lost golden city" in Egypt dating back 3,400 years has been revealed in what is being called the most important discovery in the country since the tomb of Tutankhamen in 1922.

 The city, buried under sands near the modern-day city of Luxor for three millennia, was uncovered in September 2020 by a team led by Egyptian archaeologist Zahi Hawass and was revealed to the world Thursday.